antoinedespres/Software-Testing-Q-team/README.md

 **Description:** when deleting an employee on laptop A, another user on laptop B should not be able to delete the same employee. \
 An error message should be displayed to the user indicating that this employee does not exist. \
 This test case can be verified with other data management such as database reset or deleting a team.

+### SQL injection

+**Description:** when filling some text fields, SQL queries written by a malicious actor should not be processed.

+### HTML/JS injection

+**Description:** when filling some text fields, HTML and JS tags written by a malicious actor should not be processed.

+### Server signatures / FTP or SSH connection

+**Descrption:** when trying to connect to the website via FTP or SSH, a welcome message should not mention the tech stack versions because this information can be used to perform attacks on vulnerable versions.